Book 008, Number 3371:

 We got female captives in the war booty and we used to do coitus interruptus with them.
 So we asked Allah's Apostle [Muhammad] about it and he said, "Do you really do that?" repeating the question thrice, "There is no soul that is destined to exist but will come into existence, till the Day of Resurrection."

-The heading of Chapter 29 of Sahih Muslim, a canonical hadith collection, is
+The heading of a chapter of Sahih Muslim, a canonical hadith collection, is

 And all married women (are forbidden unto you) save those (captives) whom your right hands possess...Get it?
 Muhammad's Allah is telling his soldiers, "go ahead, boys, you can do the captives, even if they are married."